 |Mature Spacing||Days to Sprout||Production Cycle||Seed Viability|

-Black-Eyed Susan is an annual that prefers rich, well-drained soil, but will tolerate average soils.
+Sochan is a perennial that will tolerate average soils and requires moderate moisture.
 Choose a site with full sun to partial shade.

 Seeds need a period of cold, moist conditions for optimal germination.
 Direct sow outdoors in fall or stratify seed in a refrigerator for 3-4 weeks before sowing in the spring.
 Sow seeds on the soil surface and press lightly to settle.
 Seeds will sprout in 5-21 days.
 Thin seedlings so that mature plants are 12-18" apart.